gregora/Wind-Tunnel/README.md

-# Navier-Stokes
+# Wind Tunnel
-A numeric solver for Navier-Stokes equations
+A wind tunnel simulation using Navier-Stokes equations.

 ## Usage